chaozhi/RABBIT/README.md

 RABBIT
 ======

 RABBIT was developped for Reconstrucing Ancestral Blocks BIT by bit in multiparental populations, which has been extended for genotype imputaiton and genetic map construction.
 Tested in Matheamtica 11.0.
+Adapted for Mathematica 12.0 in RABBITv3.2.

 ##Getting started